SAMI-Medical-Physics/dorn/README.md

         Dorn.exe -h

-### To do
+### TODO

-Additional features considered:
+New features considered:

-- For therapy options that use generic clearance, allow the user to provide a single dose rate measurement to use for the clearance function parameter: initial dose rate at 1 m.
+- For therapy options that use generic clearance, allow the user to provide an initial dose rate measurement to determine the clearance function parameter: initial dose rate at 1 m.
-- Allow different distances for dose rate measurements.
-- Allow the user to edit/add contact patterns.
-- More dose rate measurement time points and a scroll bar.
+- Add more dose rate measurement time points and a scroll bar.
 - Add curve fit model representing no excretion at night.
 The difficulty will be adding the support in `glowgreen`.
 - Add a familiar name field for the detector.
-- Review contact patterns.
+- Review appropriateness of contact patterns.
-- Low-, medium- and high-grade versions of patterns?
+- Attempt to propagate uncertainty from the contact pattern onto the calculated restriction period or dose.
+- Allow the user to edit/add contact patterns.